OLSAS – University of Toronto

 Black Student Application Process (BSAP) Stream

-In addition to choosing an admission category (General, Mature or Indigenous), Black candidates are encouraged to self-identify and for first year or transfer admission, also select the U of T BSAP.
+Separate from, and in addition to, choosing an admission category (General, Mature or Indigenous), Black candidates seeking to earn our JD degree are strongly encouraged to self-identify and select the optional U of T BSAP stream which aims to increase Black law student representation at the Faculty of Law.

-You must apply to either a JD first-year or transfer program by our standard deadlines and procedures and, in the School Submissions section of your OLSAS application, you must also:
+You must apply to either the JD first-year or transfer program by our standard deadlines and procedures and, in the School Submissions section of your OLSAS application, you must also:

 • submit a BSAP Essay highlighting why you chose this stream.

-The BSAP Admissions Committee reads all your written submissions, including your:
+The BSAP Admissions Committee reads all your required written submissions, including your:

 1. Personal Statement (mandatory)